tasxatzial/photobook/README.md

 * See the profile of any user.
 This is possible both from the all users list and from every post.

-* See a short list of the 10 latest posts, the posts can either belong to a single user or to the global list of posts.
-A short post shows the location of the post, a small version the photo, a short description, and the creator of the post.
+* See a short list of the 10 latest posts of a user or the 10 latest posts from all users.

 * See an expanded version of a short post.
-In addition to the short post it includes a full description, a larger version of the photo, a URL to an online resource, and shows the location of the post on a map (Openlayers online service).
+An expanded post includes all the details that are not displayed in the short list of posts.

-* A top navigation bar that can be used to see own account details, all users, all posts, and log out.
+* There is a top-navigation bar that can be used to see own account details, see all users, see all posts, and log out.

-* Sessions do not expire if the browser is closed.
-They do expire though after 10 mins of inactivity.
+* Sessions expire after 10 mins of inactivity.

 ## Implementation